Regev89/WeatherProject/README.md

 3. **Free Text Input**: Enter the city and country manually for flexibility in searching.

 ## Future Features
-1. Save a city to the list of saved cities after searching that city.
+1. Save a city to the list of saved cities after searching that city - that fiture now works!
 2. Get extendend information about selected city with from provided Json.

 ## How to Use